True freedom is possible for any sin or sickness that human beings have had to face since the third chapter of Genesis.

 The New Testament was written in the Greek language.
 It is important to look at some specific words.
 The Greek word porneia is a biblical term that means illicit sexual intercourse, including adultery (intercourse between a married person and someone who is not his or her spouse); fornication (intercourse between two unmarried persons, or two persons not married to each other); homosexuality (intercourse between persons of the same sex); bestiality (intercourse with animals); and incest (intercourse with close relatives).
 Jesus used this term in Mark 10:11 when He said, “Anyone who divorces his wife and marries another woman commits adultery against her.”
-The Greek term used by Jesus here was the word porneia.
 As you can see from the definition, the word had multiple sexual connotations and meanings.
-There is a separate Greek word for just the act of adultery, moicheia, and it was not used.
+There is a different Greek word for just the act of adultery, moicheia, and it was not used.
 Why is this important?
 It is important because it includes all, a broader range of, offenses and not just “adultery.”

 Throughout the Old Testament, a sodomite was one who initiated licentious wickedness, the wickedness that was found within Sodom and Gomorrah.
 In particular, a sodomite was a person guilty of unnatural sexual relations.
 Where in the Bible do we find sexual boundaries and moral guidelines when it comes to sex?
 How do we biblically define the word “unnatural”?

 Leviticus 18 thoroughly discusses unlawful and unnatural sexual relations.
 Why is this so important, and why was God so explicit?
 When man is left to decide for himself in his fallen state, he decides what is right in his own eyes, regardless of whether it is good for him or good for society as a whole (see Psalm 36:2 and Proverbs 14:12).
 God left no questions with His written moral code.
 He required a higher moral code for His people than for the lost nations around them.